 Residents living on a county road may purchase a mailbox support for $50.00 (plus tax), or have it installed for $90.00 plus tax).
 Order a mailbox support to be installed and pay on-line.
 View help (PDF) for instructions for how to order a mailbox support online.

 Residents not living on a county road may purchase a mailbox support for $90.00 (plus tax) at the Highway Department.
 Stop by our office to pick one up.
 The County does not install mailbox supports that are not on the County Road system ie: township roads, city streets, private roads.

 Residents within the First Assessment (Unorganized Territory) may petition for one-time maintenance of roads platted for public use but not maintained by the County or State.
 Basic, non-routine maintenance will be provided by the County, acting on behalf of the unorganized township, as outlined in the policy (PDF) adopted by the County Board on October 23, 2007.
 Roads that are maintained by the County within the First Assessment are listed by road name (PDF)or may be viewed on a map (PDF).
 A Petition for Maintenance Service may be submitted on-line.
 View help (PDF) for instructions how to request service.

 Specific Service Signs

 Specific Service Signs, those that direct travelers to a specific business, are ordered and installed by the Highway Department along county roads.
 The county's policy regarding approval of Specific Service Signs is attached to the application.
 Cost of a Specific Service Sign is $400.00 (plus tax).
 Apply for a Specific Service Sign on-line.
-E-911 address signs are issued and installed by the Land Services Department.
+View help (PDF) for instructions on how to apply for a specific service sign.